uditshar/treasurehunt/README.md

-# treasurehunt
+# Treasurehunt
 Code for searching treasure in a treasure map

 The application is REST api that uses springboot framework which runs at port 8080

-The GUI is made of VueJs framework and is part of the project itself
+The UI is coded in Vue.js framework and is part of the project itself

 # How to run the application